 When Should You Go to Urgent Care vs ER?

-Express Healthcare, LLC – Urgent Care Clinic helps treat a wide range of non-life-threatening conditions and most types of common illnesses, disease, and trauma in patients of all ages.
-Call us today or visit us online to book an appointment.
-We have convenient locations in College Park, MD, New Carrollton, MD, Falls Church VA, and Berwyn Height, MD to serve you.
+Express Healthcare, LLC – Urgent Care Clinic helps treat a wide range of non-life-threatening conditions and most types of common illnesses, diseases, and trauma in patients of all ages.
+For more information, contact us or schedule an appointment online.
+We are conveniently located at 4701 Melbourne Place College Park, MD 20740.

 Table of Contents:

 When is it best to go to urgent care?